darktohka/remotefs-rs-fuse/README.md

 ## CLI Tool

-remotefs-fuse comes with a CLI tool **remotefs-fuse-cli** to mount remote file systems with FUSE.
+remotefs-fuse comes with a CLI tool **remotefs-fuse-cli** to mount remote file systems with FUSE or Dokany.

 ```sh
 cargo install remotefs-fuse-cli